-This partial updo involves some backcombing to add volume and texturized waves to emphasize the beautiful highlights.
+This partial updo for short hair involves some backcombing to add volume and texturized waves to emphasize the beautiful highlights.

 What a romantic look can you get by wrapping the side pieces of your hair around the head, while letting your lower strands flow at the nape of the neck!